Doctoral Seminar, Collaborative Specialization in Global Health

 Actively participate in 90% of seminars during the fall and winter terms.
 I. Students are expected to act as a discussant for one seminar during the year.
 Each student should prepare remarks and a few discussion questions based on the readings and the speaker’s presentation topic.
 Each student should sign up for one of the fall/winter semester seminars as soon as possible.
 Depending on student enrollment, more than one student may be assigned to each presenter.

 II.
 All students are expected to participate in at least two global health events, conferences, symposia, activities, etc. outside of the seminar for the duration of the course.
-Students will receive regular emails about global health relevant events at U of T and in the GTA.
+Students will receive regular emails about global health relevant events at U of T and online.
 Students should send a brief note to the instructor listing which two events they attended when they submit their final assignment.

 2) Writing Assignments: Deadlines: see below